-ROASS Schedule A

-Schedule "A" of the Responsibilities of Academic Staff with regards to Students (ROASS) policies of the University of Manitoba lists resources and policies for students.
+ROASS Schedule A: Schedule "A" of the Responsibilities of Academic Staff with regards to Students (ROASS) policies of the University of Manitoba lists resources and policies for students.
 It is important that you familiarize yourself with these resources and policies.
 This document will be posted to the Department of Statistics Courses and Programs page.
+Faculty of Science Appendix: The Faculty of Science has prepared an Appendix to be included in our course syllabi.
+This Appendix contains a lot a useful information including: suggestions and tips to study, information about the many useful services available to students, Academic Integrity, etc. This Appendix is available in the UMLearn page for the course.